 Out of the 25,000 plant species in Ecuador, there are thousands of flowers to admire.
 One, in particular, takes the trophy for being the national flower: the rose.

-If you’re indecisive, you might struggle being a citizen in Ecuador as it is mandatory for citizens aged between 18-65 to vote.
+If you’re indecisive, you might struggle to be a citizen in Ecuador, as it is mandatory for citizens aged between 18-65 to vote.

 Ever wondered how short a president’s term can be?
-Well in Ecuador, the first female president, Rosalie Arteaga, only served for 2 days.
+Well, in Ecuador, the first female president, Rosalie Arteaga, only served for two days.

-Another interesting fact about Ecuador, is that while the official language of Ecuador is Spanish, some of the native languages include Quechua and Shuar.
+Another interesting fact about Ecuador is that while the official language of Ecuador is Spanish, some of the native languages include Quechua and Shuar.
 These other languages are spoken by 2,300,000 people out of its 18,200,000 population.